drdoof2019/SudokuSolver/README.md

 Sudoku Solver with Python
 Finds one of the possible answers.
-If sudoku has no answer, prints No Answer in Turkish.(Çözüm Yok)
+If sudoku has no answer, prints No Answer in Turkish.